MouriNaruto/MouriNaruto/ReadMe.md

 I think I should provide you the list of things I currently working on will be the best explanation.
 This list will be sorted in priority order.

-Here are the things I want to have progress in October 2023.
+Here are the things I want to have progress in December 2023.
 The [archive] is available if you want to read the history of this list.

 [archive]: https://github.com/MouriNaruto/MouriDocs/blob/main/docs/10/ReadMe.md